ansys/scade-git/doc/source/architecture.rst

   - Parse files into semantic structures (using SCADE API and lxml)
   - Merge at the element level (projects, configurations, traceability links)
   - Preserve semantic validity of SCADE files
-  - Detect semantic conflicts (e.g., duplicate element IDs)
+  - Detect semantic conflicts (for example: duplicate element IDs)

 This prevents corruption of binary-like or structured XML files that textual merge would produce.

 Limitations and Future Enhancements